groenator/iptvboss-docker/README.md

 - IPTVBoss is pre-installed via apt in the `/usr/lib/iptvboss` directory.
 You can customize its configuration and settings.
 - It includes the option to configure Cronitor to monitor the local cron jobs.
-- rclone is also installed in the VNC image to allow users to sync their IPTVBoss data to a cloud storage provider.
+- rclone is installed in the VNC, Headless, and Xpra images to allow users to sync their IPTVBoss data to a cloud storage provider.

+## Prerequisites

+- Docker installed on your machine.
+See [Docker documentation](https://docs.docker.com/get-docker/) for installation instructions.
+- Docker-compose.
+See [Docker Compose documentation](https://docs.docker.com/compose/install/) for installation instructions.
+- A Linux or Mac computer to build the Docker image.
+I don't use Windows, for Windows I recommend using WSL2.
+- Cronitor.io account and API key (optional) to monitor your cron jobs.

+## Features

+- Debian-based VNC image, Ubuntu-based headless image.
+- IPTVBoss application pre-installed.
+- XC Server starting on boot only when setting the `XC_SERVER=true` variable, otherwise it won't start.
+- Run the container as a non-root user with the desired `PUID` and `PGID` set up.
+- Pre-configured VNC server with a default password (VNC images only).
+Override via environment variables — see [docs/vnc-stable.md](docs/vnc-stable.md).
+- Xpra browser-window images for lightweight GUI access without a full desktop — see [docs/xpra-stable.md](docs/xpra-stable.md).
+- Optional container-managed cron scheduling for EPG updates via `CRON_SCHEDULE`.
+- If you use IPTVBoss internal scheduling instead, leave `CRON_SCHEDULE` unset.
+- Cronitor monitors container-managed cron jobs only; it does not monitor IPTVBoss internal scheduling.
+- Cronitor.io integration for monitoring the cron job (optional).
+- rclone support to sync IPTVBoss data to a cloud storage provider (VNC, Headless, and Xpra images).
+- ARM support for Raspberry Pi and other ARM devices.

 ## Documentation